saltyorg/docs/docs/advanced/user-crontab-examples.md

 There are scripts in here that DELETE files.
 DO NOT enable such things without understanding WHAT files will be deleted, WHY, and WHEN.

+If you are unfamiliar with the syntax shown below, [crontab generator](https://crontab-generator.org/) can be useful, but you should be familiar with what cron does before blindly enabling things in this way.

 To edit your crontab, enter `crontab -e`

 ```bash